aceslick911/har-extractor-easy/README.md

 In addition, this fork will:

 1. Ensure filenames are unique so you dont lose queries
+2. By default, does not require a output directory parameter and will create a new unique folder in the current directory
-2. Ensures js mimetypes have the right file extension
+3. Ensures js mimetypes have the right file extension (via mime-db)
-3. Can prettify JSON files (application/json) and have the correct file-extension
+4. Can prettify JSON files (application/json)

 A CLI that extract har file to directory.